areegtarek/Topic-Modeling-for-Scientific-Paper-Abstract/README.md

 Paper data avaialble at: https://www.kaggle.com/datasets/Cornell-University/arxiv

-sampled_arxiv_cs.csv that contains 50,000 randomly sampled papers from the above huge arxiv data corpus.
+Here we used a data that contains 50,000 randomly sampled papers from the above huge arxiv data corpus.